Skip to content

 You may use QuestPDF under the Community License at no charge if any of the following applies:

-Public-sector entities, government agencies, and publicly traded companies are not eligible for the Community License, regardless of revenue.
+Public-sector entities and government agencies — other than academic institutions covered by category (4) — and publicly traded companies are not eligible for the Community License, regardless of revenue.

 If your organisation does not qualify for the Community License, you must obtain a paid license before production use.

-QuestPDF relies on good-faith self-certification for revenue eligibility and Developer counts.
+QuestPDF relies on good-faith self-certification for license eligibility.
 QuestPDF does not perform routine audits.

 If QuestPDF reasonably believes that a license may be used outside its permitted scope, QuestPDF may request written confirmation of compliance from an authorised representative no more than once in any 12-month period.
 QuestPDF will give reasonable prior notice for that request.